 The purpose of this document is to provide basic installation instructions for the installation of the OptiCash and OptiNet applications.
 The particular architecture and environment of the installation may require additional configuration.

-Although the installation media provides components for both Windows and UNIX, this document will provide samples and syntax based on the Windows operating system.
-The main modifications for UNIX will be the file path name syntax.
+Although, the installation media provides components for both Windows and UNIX, this document will provide samples and syntax based on the Windows operating system.
+The main modification for UNIX will be the file path name syntax.

 Note: The clients who are installing OptiCash only (without OptiNet) can ignore all steps related to OptiNet.

-The recommended process for installing is:
+The recommended process for installation :

-Oracle Database Configuration (It is the responsibility of the client to ensure database is installed and running correctly PRIOR to on-site product installation.)
+Oracle Database Configuration (It is the responsibility of the client to ensure the database is installed and running correctly PRIOR to on-site product installation.)

 Application and Web Server Configuration (It is the responsibility of the client to ensure the application & web servers are running correctly and readily accessible PRIOR to on-site product installation).

-Creating New User in Oracle
+Create New User in Oracle

-Creating New Schema in Oracle (NCR Cash Management provides an Oracle dump and/or data-pump file)
+Create New Schema in Oracle (NCR Cash Management provides an Oracle dump and/or data-pump file)

 Deploy OptiCash WAR file